 NPAC SMS sends report of audit discrepancies to requesting SOA

-Once the NPAC SMS has completed updates to the appropriate Local SMSs, the NPAC SMS generates an Audit Discrepancy report to the Service Provider SOA that initiated the Audit request.
+Once the NPAC SMS has completed updates to the appropriate Local SMSs, the NPAC SMS generates an Audit Discrepancy report (CMIP only) to the Service Provider SOA that initiated the Audit request.

 NPAC SMS sends report of audit results to requesting SOA

-The NPAC SMS sends the audit results to the Service Provider SOA that initiated the audit request, to indicate the audit is complete.
+The NPAC SMS sends the audit results (XML includes discrepancies) to the Service Provider SOA that initiated the audit request, to indicate the audit is complete.